marcodb26/TabMania/README.md

 __Configuring custom shortcuts__
 Custom shortcuts can be configured in the _Shortcuts settings_ section of TabMania's _Settings_ tab.
-Firt though, be sure to have enabled the actual shortcuts in [chrome://extensions/shortcuts](chrome://extensions/shortcuts).
+First though, be sure to have enabled the actual shortcuts in [chrome://extensions/shortcuts](chrome://extensions/shortcuts).
 For each custom shortcut:
 * You can set a shortcut to target either a hostname or a URL (not both)